 Food and Water

-- Shop and stock foods that have a long shelf life i.e. canned goods, dry mixes.
+- Shop and stock foods that have a long shelf life, i.e., canned goods and dry mixes.

-- It’s equally important to stock food for babies and family members with a special diet.
+- It’s equally important to stock food for babies and family members with special diets.

 - Store containers of clean water; it’s also a good idea to keep on hand at least three days’ supply of water for each person and pet.

 - Purchase foods that are low in salt.
-The CDC advises that food high in salt or foods may cause increased drinking and water may not be readily available.
+The CDC advises that foods high in salt or foods may cause increased drinking and water may not be readily available.

-- Do not store water longer than six months.
+- Do not store water for more than six months.
 Be sure to keep check.
-Additionally, note the expiration date of purchased water.
+Additionally, note the expiration date of the purchased water.